nightCapLounge/StockTunes2/README.md

 # StockTunes

-This is a small, fun project to explore using a REST API and Flask to create music our of stock market data.
+This is a small, fun project to explore using a REST API and Flask to create music out of stock market data.

 ## The API